xiaochuany/mojo-gpu-puzzles/book/src/puzzle_12/puzzle_12.md

-# Puzzle 12: Prefix sum
+# Puzzle 12: Prefix Sum

 Prefix sum (also known as scan) is a fundamental parallel algorithm that computes running totals of a sequence.
 Found at the heart of many parallel applications - from sorting algorithms to scientific simulations - it transforms a sequence of numbers into their running totals.
 While simple to compute sequentially, making this efficient on a GPU requires clever parallel thinking!